nodejs/node-addon-api/doc/value.md

 bool IsUndefined() const;
 ```

-Returns a `bool` indicating if this Value is an undefined JavaScript value.
+Returns a `bool` indicating if this `Napi::Value` is an undefined JavaScript value.

 ### IsNull